Does a Little Exercise Make a Difference?

 Many readers have shared that one of their biggest struggles is committing to exercise.
 I totally get it.
 The reason we struggle?
 Unrealistic expectations.
 Setting the bar too high.
 Trying to do too much too fast.
 Thinking that anything less than 30 to 60 minutes isn’t worth it.

 The truth is that every little bit counts.
-The best way to start is with teeny, tiny increments.
+The best way to start is with teeny, tiny increments, using the Tiny Habits approach.
 It has worked for me and I know it can work for you.

 Helpful notes from this video: